FlipsideCrypto/sql_models/README.md

 ### Source Data

-Source tables that can be used when building models are outline here: `models/sources.yml`.
-The majority of tables you will use as source to your models can be found in Flipside's `silver` schema.
+Source tables that can be used when building models are outlined here: `models/sources.yml`.
+The majority of tables you will use as source for your models can be found in Flipside's `silver` schema.

 ### Supported Extensions